DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_macos_bindist Installation from binary distribution

-*This might be a bundle, or a drag-drop disk image*.
+\par Not yet available

-*A different option could be a Homebrew formula*.
+This might be a bundle, or a drag-drop disk image.
+A different option could be a Homebrew formula.

 \subsection sec_dum_installing_macos_source Installation from source